Microwave drawers can be pretty controversial.

 Microwave Drawers vs Built-In Microwaves

 The closest sibling to a microwave drawer is the built-in microwave.
-These are similar in so many respects – so which is better?
+Built-in microwaves are similar in so many respects – so which is better?

 With price tags of $100-$250, built-in microwaves are much cheaper than microwave drawers – which can cost over $1,000.
-Both of these types offer the same amazing benefit of not taking up counter space.
-As well as sitting flush with your cabinets.
-And, in most cases, their designs, and looks are similar.
-Though microwave drawers will tend to have that added ‘wow!’ factor.
+Both microwave types offer the same amazing benefit of not taking up counter space as well as sitting flush with your cabinets.
+And, in most cases, their designs and looks are similar, though microwave drawers will tend to have the added ‘wow!’ factor.

 The real difference between microwave drawers and built-in microwaves lies in their functionality.
-Microwave drawers are typically installed below waist height, and glide out smoothly at the touch of a button.
+Microwave drawers are typically installed below waist height and glide out smoothly at the touch of a button.
 On the other hand, built-in microwaves are installed at chest height or above.
-They are also much smaller and open via a handle that you can pull.
+Built-in microwaves are also much smaller and open via a handle you can pull.

-This causes a lot of difficulties.
-When working with a large, hot, heavy dish – getting it in and out of a built-in microwave can be a nightmare.
-Especially for an older person.
-You need oven gloves, need to open the door, lift the dish up to your chest, and somehow slide it into the small microwave.
+I tend to find that the small size and awkward positioning of built-in microwaves cause a lot of difficulties.
+When working with a large, hot, heavy dish – getting it in and out of a built-in microwave can be a nightmare, especially for an older person.
+You need oven gloves to open the door, lift the dish to your chest, and somehow slide it into the small microwave.

 A microwave drawer, on the other hand?
 Just tap the ‘open’ button, place the heavy dish in your large drawer, and hit close.
 Easy.
 A real game-changer for folks who have trouble lifting heavy, hot dishes.

 The use of the large drawer space extends further.
-Combined with the lack of a turntable, and we’ve unlocked the ability to use almost any size of dish.
+Combined with the lack of a turntable, you can unlock the ability to use almost any dish size and shape.
 Square, rectangular… it doesn’t matter.
-They all work with a microwave drawer without issue.

-In summary, while a microwave drawer is more expensive than a built-in microwave, it does offer much more in terms of functionality.
-Especially for folks who have trouble with smaller, harder-to-reach microwaves.
-That said, the price is extremely high, and both are still fantastic space-saving microwaves at the end of the day.
+In summary, while a microwave drawer is more expensive than a built-in microwave, it offers much more functionality, especially for folks who have trouble with smaller, harder-to-reach microwaves.

 Microwave Drawers vs Countertop Microwaves